pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 Shaders are programs that run on the GPU, allowing for programmable control over different stages of the rendering pipeline.
  - Vertex Shaders: Process individual vertices, typically performing transformations.
  - Fragment (or Pixel) Shaders: Determine the color of individual pixels/fragments.
- - Geometry Shaders: Can create or modify primitives whcih are later processed.
+ - Geometry Shaders: Can create or modify primitives which are later processed.
  - Compute Shaders: For general-purpose computation on the GPU (GPGPU).

 You might need to pick a shading language like GLSL (for OpenGL/Vulkan), HLSL (for DirectX), MSL (for Metal), or WGSL (for wGPU).
 A newly emerging API is [Slang](https://shader-slang.org/) which compiles to others easily and is very similiar to HLSL.
 It supports all features of HLSL and builds and allows transpiling to any lower API.
 Certain API, webGPU especially requires disabling certain safety features though, although it is equivalent to using unsafe.

 <div id='id-Texturing'></div>